How to get a credit card with no credit history

 Ways to build credit history before getting a credit card

-If you’re not ready for a credit card or aren’t approved for one, there are still ways to build credit without a card.
+If you’re not ready for your own credit card or aren’t approved for one, there are still ways to build credit without a card.

 Become an authorized user on someone else’s credit card

-If the issuer reports authorized users and the card is used responsibly, being an authorized user could help you build your credit history.
-But irresponsible credit behavior on the part of the account holder or the authorized user could hurt both users’ credit scores.
+If the credit card account is used responsibly, being an authorized user on a trusted friend’s or family member’s account could help you build credit.
+But irresponsible use—by the account holder or the authorized user—could do the opposite.

 Apply for a credit-builder loan

-With a credit-builder loan, a lender establishes your account with a fixed amount of money.
-You make monthly loan payments, which are typically reported to the credit bureaus.
-Once the loan is paid off, you get access to the money in the account.
+With a credit-builder loan, a lender establishes an account with a fixed amount of money.
+Borrowers make monthly loan payments, which are typically reported to the credit bureaus.
+Once the loan is paid off, the account holder gets access to the money in the account.

 Self-report bill payments